The Strange Intersections of K-Pop, Korean Culture, and American Fascism

 A similar, but more complex trajectory has taken place with some of the other culture that "centipedes" appropriated for the movement.
 Closely aligned with self-proclaimed "hardcore" gamers—many of whom found their way into far-right politics through the anti-feminist "gamergate" movement—Trump's young fans adopted some of the slang of the online gaming world.

 Specifically, they stole the way Korean gamers expressed laughter in text—"kekeke"—and started referring to pro-Trump memes they enjoyed as "topkek."
-They even started referring to themselves and Pepe the Frog as residents of "Kekistan," an imaginary country represented a flag based closely on the Nazi Wehrmacht flag...
+They even started referring to themselves and Pepe the Frog as residents of "Kekistan," an imaginary country represented by a flag based closely on the Nazi Wehrmacht flag...
 All for the lulz.

 White men of this ilk—even the openly white supremacist and white nationalist among them—often have soft spots for Asian culture, but they tend to have deeply confused ideas about what those cultures are.
 They tend to view Asian people as "model minorities," frequently fetishize Asian women as submissive and quiet, and generally believe Asian societies to be closer to their ideal version of America: homogeneous and traditional with clearly enforced hierarchies.